ajayvarghese2000/Simulated-Drone/README.md

 ------------

 ## Installation
 First clone the repository to a directory on your system.
+If you have git installed you can use the following command.
 ```
 git clone https://github.com/ajayvarghese2000/Simulated-Drone
 ```
 This program is written in python 3, if you don't have it installed download it from the [python website](https://www.python.org/downloads/).
 Once python is installed open up a terminal in the directory you cloned the repository and install the dependencies required using pip.
+It is recommended to use a python virtual environment to avoid conflicts.

+To install all the required dependencies run the following command.

 ```
 pip install -r requirements.txt